-- continue to deepen and advance their knowledge of theories, principles, content, values, skills and ways of thinking in their subject, learning area, phase- and/or role-specialism, in ways that promote learning with due cognisance of the level and context of different students; - 2. change stereotypical ways of understanding educational issues; - engage in and contribute to reflective, critical debate on research, policy and other matters of local, provincial or national concern in education; - 4. use theory and research tools to think about and solve problems related to school or workplace practice within the broader educational community; - 5. deepen their capacity for playing a leadership role in the activities of an extended professionalism, both in the workplace and within the boarder educational community; - 6. contribute to building a more equitable and effective education system; - 7. speak, read and write critically where appropriate;
+- continue to deepen and advance their knowledge of theories, principles, content, values, skills and ways of thinking in their subject, learning area, phase- and/or role-specialism, in ways that promote learning with due cognisance of the level and context of different students; - 2. change stereotypical ways of understanding educational issues; - 3. engage in and contribute to reflective, critical debate on research, policy and other matters of local, provincial or national concern in education; - 4. use theory and research tools to think about and solve problems related to school or workplace practice within the broader educational community; - 5. deepen their capacity for playing a leadership role in the activities of an extended professionalism, both in the workplace and within the boarder educational community; - 6. contribute to building a more equitable and effective education system; - 7. speak, read and write critically where appropriate;

-- 8. communicate effectively and reasonably in visual, oral and written modes using technology where appropriate; - 9. design, execute and report on a small scale research project; - 10. apply knowledge to educational settings in creative and responsible ways.
+- communicate effectively and reasonably in visual, oral and written modes using technology where appropriate; - 9. design, execute and report on a small scale research project; - 10. apply knowledge to educational settings in creative and responsible ways.

-Degrees of Master 4.3
+4.3 Degrees of Master

-Master of Education 4.3.1
+4.3.1 Master of Education

 Qualification Title Master of Education

 Qualification Abbreviation MEd

 Minimum Period of Study 1 year full time or 2 years part time

-Level 9 NOF Exit Level
+NQF Exit Level Level 9

+NQF Credits Total minimum 180